top of page

 The Backstreet Cultural Museum is in the Tremé District, less than a mile northwest of the French Quarter.

 Local photographer Sylvester Francis has curated a vast collection of Mardi Gras items associated with the African American community in the Big Easy.
-On display includes everything from Mardi Gras Indians costumes to artifacts related to jazz funerals, social aid and pleasure clubs and more.
+On display are everything from Mardi Gras Indian costumes to artifacts related to jazz funerals, social aid and pleasure clubs, and more.

 Mardi Gras Museum of Costumes and Culture